|Minimum Investment||$2,500||$5 million|

 Performance data quotes are past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For performance data current to the most recent month-end, please call 1-866-777-8227.

 The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
+The Morningstar Rating does not include any adjustment for sales loads.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
-CAMSX was rated against 639 US-domiciled Small Blend funds over a three year time period, 539 funds over a five year period and 360 funds over a ten year period.
-With respect to these small blend funds, CAMSX received a Morningstar rating of 1 stars for the three year, 1 stars for the five year period, and 3 stars for the 10 year period, respectively.
+CAMSX was rated against 639 US-domiciled Small Blend funds over a three year time period, 539 funds over a five year period and 393 funds over a ten year period.
+With respect to these small blend funds, CAMSX received a Morningstar rating of 1 stars for the three year, 1 stars for the five year period, and 2 stars for the 10 year period, respectively.
 Performance is no guarantee of future results.